dYdX

 Conditional orders (stop-loss, take-profit) are always stored on-chain and triggered by price conditions on the validator.

-- Always use timestamp-based expiry (default 90 days for GTC)
+- Always use timestamp-based expiry (default 90 days for GTC, protocol limit 95 days)

 - Always use the long-term broadcast path (serialized with semaphore)